datarefuge/workflow/harvesting-toolkit/README.md

 # Harvesting Toolkit

 This package includes a general purpose toolkit for archiving open data.
+We have [quick snippets and code examples]() as well as [helpful tools]() for quick reference.

 ## Getting set up as a Data Harvester
 - Talk to your DataRescue guide to make sure you can become a Data Harvester.